countsolomon/countsolomon/README.md

-- 👋 Hi, I’m @countsolomon
+- 👋 Hi, I’m @countsolomon or Christopher Solomon.
+My hobbies include reading, music, movies, and computers.
-- Currently studying python, terraform, and vagrant.
+- Currently studying python, terraform, microsoft azure, and kubernetes.
-- 👀 I’m interested in Linux, programming, self hosted projects, and horror video games.
+- 👀 I’m interested in being apart of a collaborative team, with the passion for their work.
-- 🌱 I’m currently learning python, and linux.
+- 🌱 My strengths are in positive ideas, infrastructure/networking, automation, storage, and Linux
-- 💞️ I’m looking to collaborate on open source projects.
+- 💞️ I’m looking to collaborate on open source project.
-- 📫 How to reach me by email at chris93solomon11@gmail.com
+- 📫 You can reach me at countsolomon@outlook.com, or countsolomon@duck.com

 <!---
 countsolomon/countsolomon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.